Noncommutative correction to the entropy of Schwarzschild black hole with GUP: Entropy with GUP

 Besides, using the Hamilton-Jacobi method in tunneling formalism, we have derived the modified Hawking temperature and noncommutative/quantum corrections for the Schwarzschild black hole entropy.
 In addition, in the result above we see that logarithmic corrections and other types were obtained for the area law.
 On the other hand, in the absence of GUP, i.e., for $\alpha =0 $, noncommutative corrections for entropy can be presented as follows

 Now we can express the result above in terms of $ r_h $ as follows

 Here $ A=4\pi r^2_h $ is identified as the Schwarzschild black hole area.
 Hence, we obtain a logarithmic correction for entropy due to the effect of the noncommutative background.
-Furthermore, we see that noncommutative corrections for Schwarzschild black hole entropy occur at the first order of $\theta $.
+Furthermore, we see that noncommutative corrections for Schwarzschild black hole entropy occur at the first order of $\theta $. {Moreover, it is worth mentioning that subleading logarithmic corrections also appear in the calculation of entanglement entropy~\cite{Solodukhin:2011gn}.
+As in entanglement entropy, the logarithm terms here have a similar UV origin, since one expects that noncommutativity and quantum corrections from the generalized uncertainty principle (GUP) may be probed only in very short distances (or high energy scales).
+Furthermore, as argued in~\cite{Solodukhin:2011gn}, the logarithm term is important in investigating the evaporation process of the final stage of the black hole.
+Thus, the black hole reaches a minimum mass in the final evaporation stage.
+Below, we find the minimum mass of the noncommutative black hole through the specific heat capacity.}

 Now for $\alpha=0 $, the noncommutative correction for specific heat capacity is given by

 that presenting in terms of $ r_h $ we have

 It is worth mentioning that, from the expression above, we can obtain the condition for the formation of a black hole remnant consisting of $ {\cal C} = 0 $ where the evaporation process stops.
 So taking $r_{h} ={2\sqrt{\theta/\pi}}$ the specific heat is zero.
 Further, this implies a minimum radius